Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

 ##### Create a new Python application

 Create a new Python script and open it in your preferred editor or IDE.
-Then add the following `import` statements to the top of the file.

 ```python
 import os